hurui200320/Vazan/README.md

 # Vazan

-**_Note: This branch is V2, a completely rewrite.
+**_Note: This branch is V3, a half rewrite.
+For V2, see `memento-archive`.
 For the v1, see branch `old-archive`._**

-This is a supplementary app for [Memento Database](https://mementodatabase.com/) that fit my own needs (for personal inventory management).
+This is a supplementary app for [jim-cli](https://github.com/hurui200320/jim-cli) that fit my own needs for personal inventory management.

-Also, this is my (officially) first android app.
-I tried to develop android app multiple times before, but those eventually ended up into trash bins, so they don't count.

-## Why I need this?
+## Why rewrite again?

-Several times a year, I need to pack all my stuff and move.
-After moving to a new place, I don't unpack all things immediately.
-When I need to find exactly one specific object, it would be a nightmare to go through all boxes: unpack, dump out all things, not found the thing, repack the mess.

-One day I was picking up a package, I saw the waybill on the box.
-I thought, why don't I print something and stick it to the box, so I can find out what inside without actually open it?
-So I wrote this app.
+Considering I'm still unemployed, which means I have no incoming but still need to spend money to survive, as a action to reduce my daily spending (thus to increase the chance I live), I rolled out the memento database which charges 80USD per year instead 60USD after adding in their AI thing, which I have no use for.

+Thus I wrote [jim-cli](https://github.com/hurui200320/jim-cli), a cli-based inventory management program.
+The cli interface is good enough for most times, but I still need a way to print barcode and work without laptop in reach, so I designed a HTTP interface and adopted this app from memento database to jim.

+# WIP, TODO: below

 ## What it does?